 10 Things to Do in Tokyo in Winter

 Temperatures drop substantially during the winter in Tokyo.
-Many of its main attractions change focus, but that does not make the Japanese capital any less interesting for visitors.
-On the contrary, touring it bathed in snow and ice and making the most of the activities the winter period has to offer can be one of the best experiences of your trip.
+Touring the city bathed in snow and ice and making the most of the activities offered during the winter period can be one of the best experiences of your trip.

 1. Discover the best version of Mount Fuji

-If you want to visit it, you can book an excursion to Mount Fuji from Tokyo, which also includes a visit to Lake Ashi, or go on your own, but one way or another it is worth visiting during the winter season.
+If you want to visit, you can book a Mount Fuji tour from Tokyo, which also includes a visit to Lake Ashi, or go on your own, but one way or another it is worth a visit during the winter season:

-If you are up for it, the Fujiten Snow resort is located at the foot of the mountain, with its seven ski slopes of varying difficulty levels where you can practice winter sports.
+- At the foot of the mountain is located the Fujiten Snow resort , with its seven ski slopes with varying levels of difficulty where you can practice winter sports.

 2. Immerse yourself in the volcanic hot springs

-As you will see, there are of different types and styles and some also include sauna and Jacuzzi, but the tributaries of all have a natural origin in volcanic nappes, even if they are located on islands or inhospitable terrain.
+As you will see, there are different types and styles and some also include sauna and jacuzzi, but the tributaries of all have a natural origin in volcanic nappes, even if they are located on islands or inhospitable terrain.

-3. Visit the medieval village of Shirakawa-go with a tour from Tokyo
+3. Visit the medieval village of Shirakawa-go with an excursion from Tokyo

-The medieval village of Shirakawa-go is famous for its typical houses and its Gassho-zukuri style buildings , a type of architecture that consists of building sloping roofs to prevent snow accumulation, as rainfall is abundant in the mountainous region of Gifu.
+The medieval village of Shirakawa-go is famous for its typical houses and Gassho-zukuri-style buildings , a type of architecture that consists of building sloping roofs to prevent snow accumulation, as rainfall is abundant in the mountainous region of Gifu.

-With a two-day trip from Tokyo you will also see the Tateyama Kurobe route, which is known for its twenty-meter snow walls during the winter, in a winding route that leaves only the bulldozer-cleared road in sight.
+With a two-day excursion from Tokyo you will also get to know the Tateyama Kurobe route, which is known for its twenty-meter snow walls during the winter, in a winding route that leaves only the road cleared by the bulldozer in sight.

 4. Ward off bad luck by celebrating Setsubun no Hi

-If you are visiting Tokyo in February, you can attend the Setsubun no Hi festivals held throughout the country.
+If you are visiting Tokyo in February, you can attend the Setsubun no Hi festivals held throughout the country, marking the last day of winter according to the lunar calendar.

-This celebration is little known in Western countries, but in Japan it is a tradition in which roasted soybeans are thrown while the phrase "Oni wa soto, fuku wa uchi", something like "demon out, fortune in" is pronounced to chase away demons from the house.
+Setsubun no Hi is a tradition of throwing roasted soybeans while saying the phrase "Oni wa soto, fuku wa uchi", something like "demon out, fortune in", to chase away demons from houses.
 The practice of throwing soybeans is known as mame-maki.

-During the celebration it is very common that the guided tours around the city are oriented to this theme.
+During the celebration it is very common for guided tours of the city to be oriented to this theme, so don't hesitate and book a private tour of Tokyo.

-5. Enjoy snow-covered Tokyo from the observation deck of the Radio Tower
+5. Enjoy snowy Tokyo from the observation deck of the Radio Tower

-Inspired by the Eiffel Tower and painted white and international orange to comply with air safety regulations, this 332-meter-high structure has two observation decks and one of the best panoramic views of the Japanese capital during the winter, when snow dresses the skyscrapers and streets of the city in white.
+The Radio Tower marks the second highest peak in Tokyo and is the city's most visited observation deck.
+Inspired by the Eiffel Tower and painted white and international orange to comply with air safety regulations, this 332-meter-high structure features two observation decks and one of the best panoramas of the Japanese capital during the winter, when snow dresses the skyscrapers and city streets in white.

 Details of interest